 Jumpers for Serial Switch (JP1/JP3)- These jumpers can be used to change what component is connected to the Pi serial interface.
 By default, the GPS module is connected to the Pi serial interface.

-Soldering the jumper JP1 closed will connect to GSM module to the Pi serial interface.
+Soldering the jumper JP1 closed will connect the GSM module to the Pi serial interface.

 Soldering a the jumpers JP1 and JP3 closed, will free up the Pi Serial port to be used by another device